Ajay6093/Agentic-Context-Engineering/README.md

-# ACE Context Demo — Continuous Chat with Playbook
+# Agentic Context Engineering Context Demo — Continuous Chat with Playbook

 This demo shows a **continuous chat interface** with an **ACE** (Adaptive Context Engine) loop that builds a JSONL Playbook dynamically as you interact with it.
 Features include:
 - 💬 **Continuous chat** with conversation history